dman926/SEPHIRA-CMS/SECURITY.md

 # Security Policy

 I, Dennis James Stelmach, offer no guarantees on the security of this application.
-I am not a professional developer, but I am following modern principles to keep this project as safe as possible so everyone can use it without fear of breaches.
+I am not a mega-smart Google or Facebook developer, but I am following modern principles to keep this project as safe as possible so everyone can use it without fear of breaches.

 ## Supported Version